satcar77/tech-interview-problems/README.md

 For example, given that W is "ab", and S is "abxaba", return 0, 3, and 4.

 210. A quack is a data structure combining properties of both stacks and queues.
 It can be viewed as a list of elements written left to right such that three operations are possible:
+- push(x): add a new item x to the left end of the list
+- pop(): remove and return the item on the left end of the list
+- pull(): remove the item on the right end of the list.
 Implement a quack using three stacks and O(1) additional memory, so that the amortized time for any push, pop, or pull operation is O(1).

 211. The game of Nim is played as follows.
 Starting with three heaps, each containing a variable number of items, two players take turns removing one or more items from a single pile.
 The player who eventually is forced to take the last stone loses.
 For example, if the initial heap sizes are 3, 4, and 5, a game could be played as shown below: